weaversa/cryptol-course/labs/SAW/SAW.md

 ```

 One can think of lemmas as rewrite rules under the hood.
 Whenever SAW
-encounters log2 function in the C it will interpret its behavior as
+encounters ceilLog2 function in the C it will interpret its behavior as
-what is specified in the `log2Contract()`.
+what is specified in the `ceilLog2Contract()`.

+**Exercise**: Does the `C` function `ceilLog2` as defined above always yield the behavior outlined in `ceilLog2Contract`?
+That is, was our assumption a fair one to make?
+If not, change the `C` code (possibly using different library functions) to match `lg2` in Cryptol.

 ## Uninterpreting Functions